jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/VirtualAnatomy/ExplorerLevel/User.md

 This is the invisible actor in the scene which specifies the target around which our camera orbits.

 This actor is moved around the model of the human body based on which part of the body was selected.
-See [ActorSelector]() for more details.
+See [MeshSelector](../ExplorerLevel/MeshSelection/MeshSelector.md) for more details.

 ----